-Affirmative consent: Means the unambiguous and voluntary agreement to engage in a specific sexual activity.
-Consent is clear, knowing and voluntary words or actions, that create mutually understandable clear permission of willingness to engage in, and the conditions of, sexual activity.
+Consent: Means affirmative consent, which is unambiguous and voluntary agreement to engage in a specific sexual activity.
+Consent is clear, knowing and voluntary words or actions that create mutually understandable clear permission of willingness to engage in, and the conditions of, sexual activity.
 Consent must be active; silence by itself cannot be interpreted as consent.

-Consent is not effectively given if it results from the use of force, including threats, or intimidation, or if it is from someone who is incapacitated:
+Consent is not effectively given if it results from the use of force, including threats or intimidation, or if it is from someone who is incapacitated: